 Bench Terracing

 Agricultural bench systems include level or almost flat farming platforms arranged at regular intervals, similar to benches or steps over a hill.
-Such a routine arrangement implies significant soil disturbance and is labor-intensive.
+Such a routine arrangement implies significant soil disturbance and is labour-intensive.
 The slopes could be made of solid ground, covered in perennial plants, or reinforced with stones.

 Contour Terracing